 Division B was entrusted to Lieutenant J. W. Mackinnon and Marine J. Conway in the Cuttlefish, Sergeant S. Wallace and Marine R. Ewart in Coalfish, and Marine W. A. Ellery and Marine E. Fisher in Cachalot.

-Hasler gave each of these crews their own targets estimated from intelligence reports, and ensured each Cockle was loaded with eight limpet mines to do the job.
+Hasler gave each of these crews their own targets estimated from intelligence reports and ensured each Cockle was loaded with eight limpet mines to do the job.
 These useful explosives, housed in a magnetic container, packed quite a punch when placed below the waterline of a ship.
 Other supplies included three sets of paddles, a repair kit, extra clothes, flashlight, fishing line, placing rod compass, depth sounding reel, and a magnet to keep the canoe held to the side of its target ship while a mine was planted.
 Topping this off was enough water and rations for six days, a camouflage net, and personal weapons, consisting of two grenades, a Colt 1911A1 .45 pistol and a Fairbairn-Sykes dagger-shaped fighting knife.

 All of this gear was carried every time the crews plied the practice rivers and harbors to the point the distance and effort was ingrained into each one until it was second nature.
 And once the 12 ended their arduous training cycle, not a single one had dropped out and no finer boatmen could be found in the entire world.
 They were ‘salty,’ so to speak.
 Ready to overcome anything that came their way, and dedicated to their mission, which kicked off when they transferred to the submarine HMS Tuna on November 30th and slipped out of a Scottish harbor into a foreboding sea.

 Their journey was mostly uneventful, save for when they approached the estuary.
-Here the Tuna had to slow to negotiate minefields, all the while staying submerged from the ever present patrol boats.
+Here the Tuna had to slow to negotiate minefields, all the while staying submerged from the ever-present patrol boats.
 Furthermore, bad weather topside meant the starting time was delayed by 24 hours.
-Then, she surfaced in a bitter cold and windy night on December 7.
-Hatches swung open and darkened figures protected against the weather began shuffling the awkward 15-foot Cockles out on deck.
+Then, she surfaced in the bitter cold and windy night on December 7.
+Hatches swung open and darkened figures protected against the weather began shuffling the awkward 15-foot Cockles out on the deck.
 The cargo followed, armload by armload, and once the two-man teams stepped aboard they pushed off the slick hull and began paddling into the darkness.

 It was 1730 hours.